OpenTermsArchive/docs/content/collections/reference/configuration.md

 ### Dataset

 The dataset section configures how datasets are published.
+Datasets can be published to GitHub releases, GitLab releases, and/or data.gouv.fr.
+If both GitHub and GitLab tokens are configured, GitHub takes precedence.

 {{< refItem
     name="dataset.title"